eclipse/paho.mqtt-sn.embedded-c/README.md

 and deserialization routines.
 They serve as a base for the higher level libraries, but can also be used on their own.
 It is mainly up to you to write and read to and from the network.

-The *MQTTSNGateway* directory contains an MQTT-SN to MQTT transparent gateway (see the MQTT-SN specification for a description of that.)
+The *MQTTSNGateway* directory contains an MQTT-SN to MQTT transparent/aggregating gateway (see the MQTT-SN specification for a description of that.)
 It can be used to connect the MQTT-SN client to an MQTT server.

 The *MQTTSNClient* directory contains the next level C++ library.
 This is intended to mirror the way the MQTTClient works in the Paho embedded